DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 He dived in toward his enemy.
-Putting his shoulder closely against gargoyle's breast, Kay spreads his legs and lowers himself to set in position.
+Putting his shoulder closely against gargoyle's breast, Kai spreads his legs and lowers himself to set in position.

 _That was common sense until the end of Great War._